danstadler-pdx/grafana-alloy-pii-demo/demo03-k8s/README.md

 In [this section of the docs](https://grafana.com/docs/alloy/latest/tasks/configure/configure-kubernetes/#method-2-create-a-separate-configmap-from-a-file), you can see how it's possible to create a custom config map in a file you save locally, and then use helm commands to create a new config that uses that file.

 In the directory ```demo03-k8s/3-modify-alloy-config```, there is already a file called "config.alloy".
-This file contains a recently generated version of an Alloy config (for a logs collection pod).
-(Because the k8s-monitoring-helm chart or the Alloy helm chart might change over time, these instructions might stop working at some point; in that case, consider looking at what the latest charts build, and compare that to what's still in this demo; file issues here as appropriate.)
+This file contains a recently generated version of an Alloy logs config, with some modifications, for example the ```import.git``` component you've seen in the prior demos.

+(Over time, the k8s-monitoring-helm chart or the Alloy helm chart will change.
+Therefore these instructions might stop working at some point; in that case, consider looking at what the latest charts build, and compare that to what's still in this demo; file issues here as appropriate.)

 Note that you don't need to edit anything for ```demo03-k8s/3-modify-alloy-config/config.alloy``` file:
 1) The values to pull down the masking module code are hard-coded (but you could modify this setup to meet your needs), and